Matthias Lüthen

-Matthias Lüthen is a German businessman and racing driver.
+Matthias Lüthen (born 16 December 1980) is a German businessman and racing driver.
 He is the founder and managing director of real estate agency Lüthen & Co.
 Immobilien, and currently competes in the Prototype Cup Germany driving a Duqueine M30 - D08 LMP3 for Mühlner Motorsport.

 Racing record

 Racing career summary

 † As Lüthen was a guest driver, he was ineligible for points.